CiscoDevNet/terraform-provider-intersight/website/docs/r/appliance_restore.html.markdown

 * `messages`:
                 (Array of schema.TypeString) -
 * `moid`:(string) The unique identifier of this Managed Object instance.
-* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `password`:(string) Password for authenticating with the file server.
 * `protocol`:(string) Communication protocol used by the file server (e.g. scp or sftp).* `scp` - Secure Copy Protocol (SCP) to access the file server.* `sftp` - SSH File Transfer Protocol (SFTP) to access file server.
 * `remote_host`:(string) Hostname of the remote file server.